City Guides

 Stay away from tourist areas: Restaurants near major attractions like the Duomo charge premium prices.
 Walking just 10-15 minutes away can reduce dining costs by 20-30%.

-Coffee culture: Standing at the bar for your coffee rather than sitting at a table can save 50-100% on the price—espresso at the bar costs €1-1.50 versus €3-5 seated.
+Coffee culture: Standing at the bar for your coffee rather than sitting at a table can save 50-100% on the price; an espresso at the bar costs €1-1.50 versus €3-5 seated.

 Is it Expensive in Milan to Move Around?
 Transportation Costs in Milan